China's potential mRNA COVID vaccine weaker against Omicron-study

 Authors of the paper include scientists from AMMS and Suzhou Abogen Biosciences, as well as researchers with other Chinese institutes.

+A Walvax executive said last month it had recruited most of the 28,000 participants it planned for the Phase III trial and was now looking to focus more on identifying COVID-19 infections among trial participants for data analysis.

-(Reporting by Roxanne Liu and Ryan Woo; Editing by Miyoung Kim and Nick Macfie)
+(Reporting by Roxanne Liu and Ryan Woo; Editing by Nancy Lapid and Stephen Coates)

 ((hongkong.newsroom@thomsonreuters.com; （8610）6627-1277; Reuters Messaging: roxanne.liu@thomsonreuters.com))